mieubrisse/personal-writing/system-builders/post.md

 TODO need to protect your attention
 - Social media
-- Feeds are the devil: Linkedin, Instagram.
+- Feeds are the devil: Linkedin, Instagram, Youtube.
 It _might_ be useful... but it's someone else controlling your attention and not you

+TODO recommendations are the devil (e.g. Substack, Youtube)

+TODO newsfeeds (e.g. HN), and

 Conclusion
 ----------